MetaMask/metamask-extension/docs/confirmation-refactoring/confirmation-page-structure/README.md

 `confirm-transaction-base` component is responsible for checking transaction details and pass required details like `gas-details`, `hex-data`, etc and passing over to `confirm-page-container`.

-Other confirmation components listed above map to different types of transaction are responsible for passing over to `confirm-transaction-base` values / components specific to their transaction type.
+Other confirmation components listed above map to different types of transactions and are responsible for passing over to `confirm-transaction-base` values / components specific to their transaction type.
 For instance, `confirm-deploy-contract` passes data section to `confirm-transaction-base`.

 ## Areas of Refactoring: